-To create A breaking down and a multiplication of tissue, Jean-Frédéric Chevallier invited a writer, Matthieu Mével.
+To prepare A breaking down and a multiplication of tissue, Jean-Frédéric Chevallier invited a writer, Matthieu Mével.
 It was about not to write a text to be represented on stage but to produce a stage work with the idea of breaking down the text and its signification.
 The question was simple: what happens then?
-There is the genuine desire to present only loved materials: Matthieu Mével’s poem, Jean-Frédéric Chevallier’s videos, Sandra Goméz’s dancing body, Roberto Gonzalez’s voice, Rogelio Sosa’s sound textures.
-In this performing act, words become poetry, images look like cinema and recitation is like a singing.
-A breaking down and a multiplication of tissue moves in between theatre, dance, video and music.
-It leads the audience to a journey where the laws of narration disappear in front of the joys of sensation.
+There is the genuine desire to present only loved materials: Matthieu Mével’s poem, Jean-Frédéric Chevallier’s videos, Sandra Gomez’s dancing body, Roberto Gonzalez’s voice, Rogelio Sosa’s sound textures.
+The performance moves in between theatre, dance, video and music, leading the audience into a journey where the laws of narration disappear in front of the joys of sensation.
 In fact, there is nothing to understand.
 What is needed is mostly to let oneself go on in the middle of flowing words, Indian women’s visages, a Colombian dancer’s grace, a Mexican singer’s sensibility, electronic music sounds.
-It is an invitation to enjoy the surprising singularities producing by all these unexpected encounters.
+It is an invitation to enjoy what all these unexpected encounters produce.

 The dance-theatre performance had been elaborated thanks to the active participation of the Teatro UNAM technical staff: Erick Velazco, Caballo, Tintán, Tobi, Perro, Bartolo, El jarocho, Chemita, Gilberto Mata Jiménez, Kakitas 2, Kakas, Niño, Virus, Tripón, Yolanda la explosiva, Loco, Coni, Piedra, Loquillo, La paisana.